trungleduc/specta/README.md

 Then serve the contents of the output directory (by default `./_output`) using any static file server.
 You can access the `Specta` app at the `/specta/` path.

+If you want to disable specta loading spinner, you can set the environment variable `SPECTA_NO_LOADING_SCREEN` to `1`before calling jupyterlite build command

 ## Specta Configuration

 ### Available layouts